cbonoz/unite25/README.md

 **💼 Freelancers**: Accept project payments in any token without worrying about volatility or manual conversion overhead.

 **🏢 DAOs & Organizations**: Collect contributions, grants, or membership fees across multiple chains with automatic stablecoin conversion.

+## Potential future work

+- **Advanced Stellar Integration**: Implement bidirectional swaps allowing EVM users to send payments that automatically convert to XLM on Stellar, plus support for additional Stellar assets and integration with Stellar's native DEX for better exchange rates.

+- **Enhanced Cross-Chain Support**: Expand beyond Stellar to support additional non-EVM chains like Solana, Cosmos, and Bitcoin Lightning Network, creating a truly universal payment collection platform that works across all major blockchain ecosystems.

+- **Smart Payment Routing**: Develop intelligent routing algorithms that automatically select the optimal path (direct swap vs. cross-chain bridge) based on real-time fees, liquidity, and execution speed to minimize costs and maximize value for recipients.

 ---